gcgarner/IOTstack/README.md

 The bulk of the README has moved to the Wiki.
 Please check it out [here](https://github.com/gcgarner/IOTstack/wiki)

+* BUGFIX: I incorrecly changed mosquittos volume mapping and it caused the container to restart.
+Reverted to the old volume mapping
 * Added RTL_433 native and docker installs
 * Added update project through the menu
 * Added bash aliases for easier docker stop and start commands